cloudControl/documentation/Guides/PHP/CakePHP 2.2.1.md

 If you see any errors, then double check your database configuration settings and run through commit and deploy again.

 With that, you should be up and running, ready to create your next, amazing, PHP web application, using CakePHP.
-If you want to save yourself some time, you can clone a copy of the modified CakePHP source from the exoscale Github repository.
-If you have any issues, feel free to email [support@exoscale.ch](mailto:support@exoscale.ch).
+If you want to save yourself some time, you can clone a copy of the modified CakePHP source from the CloudKilat Github repository.
+If you have any issues, feel free to email [support@CloudKilat.ch](mailto:support@CloudKilat.ch).

 ##Links